WHY DID MY CHILD GET PSC?

 WHEN SHOULD I TAKE MY CHILD TO THE HOSPITAL?

-Emergencies in PSC, which require immediate medical attention, include:
+Some PSC symptoms, which may require immediate medical attention, include:

 - Fever, chills, and jaundice are signs of bacterial infection in bile ducts.